The Colossus of Rhodes (film): Plot

 Peliocles and his men are captured and forced to provide amusement in the local arena; but just when Darios arrives to publicly expose the traitor's plot, Thar executes his coup and kills Serse and his retainers.
 The rebels immediately set out to carry out their plan, but the rebellion seems doomed to fail: Darios is captured while he tries to work the release mechanism to the dungeons, and Koros, who accompanies him, is killed.
 An all-out assault of the rebels on the Colossus is foiled by its formidable arsenal, which forces them to retreat into the city.
 Thar's soldiers kill Diala's father, who does not want to see his life's work abused.

 An earthquake and a violent storm hit the island just as the enemy fleet is visible on the horizon.
 Thar and his men flee the Colossus when a tremor shakes the structure violently, only to be slain by the rebels in the city streets.
-Diala, plagued with remorse, frees Darios but is soon afterwards killed by falling debris.
-As the quake continues, the Colossus finally topples over and crashes into the harbor bay.
+Diala, plagued with remorse, frees Darios but is killed by falling debris.
+As the quake continues, the Colossus topples over and crashes into the harbor bay.

 After the fury of nature has passed, Darios and Mirte meet Lissipu outside the ruined city.
 Lissipu remarks that Darios is now free to leave, but his nephew announces that he will marry Mirte and stay in Rhodes to help make the island peaceful again.